Why do I need to take digitalis?

 How much do I take?

-Your doctor will tell you how much of the medicine you should take, and he or she will prescribe the right amount.
+Your doctor will tell you when and how much of the medicine you should take, but here are some precautions:

 - If you are taking the liquid form of the medicine, the amount you should take should be measured only with the specially marked dropper you are given with the bottle of medicine.